Our services

 1. LASER EYE SURGERY

-Laser eye surgery is an ideal solution if you want a safe and effective treatment for short-sightedness, long-sightedness or astigmatism.
-At the moment we are performing laser vision correction with surface methods: SMART LASEK, SMART TRANS PRK and SMART EBK.
+Laser eye surgery is an ideal solution if you want a safe and effective treatment for short-sightedness, long-sightedness, astigmatism or presbyopia.

 2. CATARACT SURGERY/ REFRACTIVE LENS EXCHANGE